RyuuXS/Reforestation/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.